This post may contain affiliate links. Please read my disclosure for more information.

 4. Pick Up Extra Jobs

 There are only so many things you can cut out of your life but there’s virtually no limit to the amount of money you can bring in.
-We started with hourly side jobs and now I’m working on projects that will eventually bring me passive income (meaning I’ll make money without actively working.)
+We started with hourly side jobs and since starting this blog I’ve had opportunities to freelance that have given me much more flexibility with my time.

 You have to start somewhere and I am convinced bringing in extra income is the key to paying off large amounts of debt fast.
 If you can’t work any extra then negotiate a raise or find a higher paying job.
 This is that vital of a step.